JoseLuisSR/springboot-activemq/point-to-point/producer/README.md

 ```

+ActiveMQ needs define [whitelist packages](https://activemq.apache.org/objectmessage) that can be exchanged using ObjectMessages, so is necessary add the property
+`spring.activemq.packages.trusted` with all the packages used by the class that is going to be send/receive like a message.
+You can find details about kind of messages in the next sections.

 To expose embedded ActiveMQ over the network you need to add Bean to return BrokerService
 class with connector you need and change the property `spring.activemq.broker-url` wit tha value of the new connector.